ConantRobotics/Wiki-V3/docs/mechanics/drive/diffdrive.md

 ![2020 Schaumburg's robot flipped on its side, a crack in the floor clearly visible](../../img/mechanics/schaumburgflip.png)

-In 2020, Schaumburg's driver was bad (like way worse than Anmay Gupta), so they drove over a crack in the arena floor that lifted their robot up slightly, as you can see in the image.
+In 2020, Schaumburg's driver was bad (way worse than I am), so they drove over a crack in the arena floor that lifted their robot up slightly, as you can see in the image.
 This, combined with the gradual dulling of their wedge during the competition, allowed the flipper they were facing to slip their wedge under the robot and easily flip them.
 If you want to see the full fight, watch the [2020 Robot Rumble video](https://vimeo.com/394635561#t=20270s) at timestamp 5:37:50.

 Overall, the differential drive system is a versatile and efficient drive system that is well-suited for many types of robot combat.
 However, designers must be aware of its limitations and work to ensure the robot's weight distribution and wheel design are optimized for maximum stability and control.